narolaharsh/bilby/README.rst

 A bilby fork to develop features for A# and/or 3G detectors.
 In this repository,

 - The `bilby_upstream` branch will track the upstream bilby repository.
-   - The features will live in the `main` branch of this fork.
+   - New features will live in the `main` branch of this fork.

 - Inject glitches to the data:
    - An example script is at ``examples/gw_examples/injection_examples/glitch.py``